Aliyah (2018 film)

-Aliyah (ꯑꯂꯤꯌꯥꯍ) is a 2018 Indian Meitei language film directed by Yoimayai Mongsaba, written by Binoranjan Oinam and produced by Reshi Thokchom.
-The film features Artina Thoudam in the titular role and Gurumayum Bonny in the lead roles.
+Aliyah (ꯑꯂꯤꯌꯥꯍ) is a 2018 Indian Manipuri film directed by Yoimayai Mongsaba, written by Binoranjan Oinam and produced by Reshi Thokchom.
+The film features Artina Thoudam in the title role and Gurumayum Bonny in the lead roles.
 The film was released on 19 August 2018 at MSFDS (Manipur State Film Development Society), Palace Compound, Imphal.

-Synopsis
+Plot

 It is a romantic film about a Hindu guy Leishabi and a Muslim lady Aliyah, where religion happens to be the main reason for their relationship to fall apart.